keejelo/Javascript/getElement/README.md

 // Get all &lt;p&gt; elements with classname '.myClass' that are descendants of the parent element whose id is 'myId'

 var b = getEl('p.myClass', myParent);

+// Although the below code would produce the same result

+var c = getEl('#myId p.myClass');

+// .. there might be times when you need to do it the former way

 </pre>